 The library does not appraise books for income tax purposes.

 The Highland Park Public Library recognizes that many materials are controversial and that any given item may offend some patrons.
 Selection of materials will not be made on the basis of anticipated approval or disapproval, but solely on the basis of the principles stated in this selection policy.

 Library materials will not be marked or identified to show approval or disapproval of their contents, and no library material will be sequestered, except to protect it from injury or theft.

 Responsibility for the reading of children rests with their parents or legal guardians.
 Selection of library material will not be inhibited by the possibility that books may come into the possession of children.

-Patrons requesting that material be withdrawn from the collection may complete a “request for reconsideration.”
+Patrons requesting that material be withdrawn from the collection may complete a Request for Reconsideration of Materials“ form.
 The petition will be placed on the agenda of the next regular meeting of the Highland Park Public Library Board of Trustees.
 Their decision will be final and the material will remain in the collection in the meantime.